-SALSA aims to analyze the target system's logs to derive the control-flow on each node, the data-flow across nodes, and the state-machine execution of the system on each node.
-When parsing the logs, SALSA also extracts key statistics (state durations, inter-arrival times of events, etc.) of interest.
+SALSA aims to analyze the target system's logs to see whether we can derive the control-flow on each node, the data-flow across nodes, and the state-machine execution of the system on each node.
+In this process of parsing the logs, SALSA also extracts key statistics (state durations, inter-arrival times of events, etc.) of interest.
 To demonstrate SALSA's value, we exploit the SALSA-derived state-machine views and their related statistics for visualization and failure diagnosis.
 SALSA does not require any modification of the hosted applications, middleware or operating system.

-To describe SALSA's high-level operation, consider a distributed system with many producers, P1, P2, ..., and many consumers, C1,C2,.....
-Many producers and consumers can be running on any host at any point in time.
+To describe SALSA's high-level operation, consider a distributed system with many producers, P1, P2, ..., and many consumers, C1, C2, Many producers and consumers can be running on any host at any point in time.
 Consider one execution trace of two tasks, P1 and C1 on a host X (and task P2 on host Y) as captured by a sequence of time-stamped log entries at host X:

+'''

-- [t1] Begin Task P1
+[t1] Begin Task P1

-- [t2] Begin Task Cl [t3]
+[t2] Begin Task C1

-- Task P1 does some work Task C1 waits for data from P1 and P2
+[t3] Task P1 does some work

+[t4] Task C1 waits for data from P1 and P2
-- [t4] [t5]

-- Task P1 produces data [t6]
+[t5] Task P1 produces data

-- Task C1 consumes data from P1 on host X [t7] Task P1 ends
+[t6] Task C1 consumes data from P1 on host X

+[t7] Task P1 ends

-- [t8] Task C1 consumes data from P2 on host Y
+[t8] Task C1 consumes data from P2 on host Y

-- [t9] Task C1 ends
+[t9] Task C1 ends

+'''